Announcing our newest cancer test. Screen cancer early with Onco-D-clare. Learn more

 At RGCC, we offer advanced diagnostic tools to detect GI cancer early.
 From early cancer detection tests that can be used even before symptoms or imaging studies show the presence of cancer to liquid biopsy tests that can analyze circulating tumor cells (CTCs) in the bloodstream, our tests can offer powerful and valuable insights.

-Our Onco-D-Clare test is a revolutionary test that can potentially identify early signs of GI cancer before symptoms appear, providing you with crucial time for intervention.
+Our Onco-D-clare test is a breakthrough test that can potentially identify early signs of GI cancer before symptoms appear, providing you with crucial time for intervention.

 RGCC’s cutting-edge CTC tests based on a quick and easy liquid biopsy analysis can offer unrivaled insights into the progression and treatment of existing GI cancers.